matplotlib/mplcairo/README.rst

 - Support for multi-page output both for PDF and PS (Matplotlib only supports multi-page PDF).
 - Support for custom blend modes (see `examples/operators.py`_).
+- Improved font embedding in vector formats: fonts are typically subsetted and embedded in their native format (Matplotlib≥3.5 also provides improved font embedding).

 .. _cairo: https://www.cairographics.org/
 .. _Matplotlib: http://matplotlib.org/